-State Court Improvement Program 2021 Annual Self-Assessment Report
+State Court Improvement Program 2022 Annual Self-Assessment Report

-This self-assessment is intended as an opportunity for Court Improvement Programs (CIPs) to review progress on CIP projects, joint program planning and improvement efforts with the child welfare agency, and the ability to integrate CQI successfully into practice.
+This self-assessment is intended as an opportunity for Court Improvement Programs (CIPs) to review progress on CIP projects, joint program planning and improvement efforts with the child welfare agency, and the ability to integrate (Continuous Quality Improvement) CQI successfully into practice.
 The self-assessment process is designed to help shape and inform ongoing strategic planning and should include meaningful discussion with the multi-disciplinary task force and candid reflection of key CIP staff.
-The self-assessment primarily focused on assessing efforts undertaken to date while the strategic plan maps out efforts going forward in more detail.
+The self-assessment primarily focused on assessing efforts undertaken to date while the strategic plan maps out efforts going forward.
 Questions are designed to solicit candid responses that help CIPs apply CQI and identify support that may be helpful.

 I. CQI Analyses of Required Projects It is ok to cut and paste responses from last year, updating according to where you currently are in the process, and, if you do so, highlight text to show anything that is new.
+Complete the descriptions for CQI stages you have progressed through or are in.
+Though some upcoming stages will be inapplicable, consider whether your team may have preliminary thoughts that are relevant to those questions.
+Please also indicate if you need assistance from your federal or Capacity Building partners in a particular phase.